Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 in the subdirectory `views/shared/javascripts` of the plugin. "nodejs" and other packages are not needed, because only the viewer is used: the IIIF server is provided directly by the plugin itself.

+If your images are big (more than 1 to 5 MB, according to your server and your public), it's highly recommended to tile them with a plugin such [OpenLayersZoom].
+Then, tiles will be automatically displayed by Universal Viewer.

 Then install it like any other Omeka plugin.